-Recommendations Short-term (1 - 2 yrs) (2025-2026) Medium-term (3 - 5 yrs) (2027-2029) Long-Range (> 5 yrs) (2030-2034) 2029 Implementation Update Rama First Nations: Continue engagement and relationship building to Mnjikaning (Atherley Narrows) preservation and p o discuss ongoing partnerships edestrian bridge project with Rama First Nations and the City of Orillia Communication Material: copy users.
-This product can serve as the main b oduct that can easily be used in social media posts an randing for recreation for the 1-2-year short-term prio al amenities and improvements is included as well as rities and mark the update of this plan every two Municipal Partnerships: Relationships, Collaborations and Pickleball) ements and partnerships with Severn Township for the and Brock Township for use of facilities or to provide Partnerships School Boards Partnerships: Continue to seek opportunities to use school board gymnasiums and collaboration with scheduling, programs and locations Note: relationship Community Centre Boards: building is a continuous task and is therefore o Continue to communicate and facilitate satellite programming when feasible and participation mandates categorized as a short, Joint Accessibility Advisory Committee medium and long-range recommendation Consult and include committee with projects and existing barriers at facilities, parks and public acc l plans to ensure recreational investments meet AOD/ ess points A Standards and solutions be proposed for Library: $\circ$ $$ Continue to plan and collaborate with Library staf f and board to make effective use of limited space an d avoid duplication of programming Community Partnerships: Joyland Beach Association, Brechin Legion, Rama Many current facilities were constructed and main both welcomed by the community and reduce assouch as baseball diamonds). • g and re-establishing key partnerships maybe teers to maintain or fundraise for key facilities
+Recommendations Short-term (1 - 2 yrs) (2025-2026) Medium-term (3 - 5 yrs) (2027-2029) Long-Range (> 5 yrs) (2030-2034) 2029 Implementation Update Relationships, Collaborations and Partnerships Rama First Nations: Continue engagement and relationship building to discuss ongoing partnerships Mnjikaning (Atherley Narrows) preservation and pedestrian bridge project with Rama First Nations and the City of Orillia Communication Material: Create a multi-use recreation communication product that can easily be used in social media posts and printed in hard copy as a pamphlet for hard copy users.
+This product can serve as the main branding for recreation for the 1-2 year short-term priorities and mark the update of this plan every two years.
+It is suggested that a map of the recreational amenities and improvements is included as well as key community and staff contacts.
+Municipal Partnerships: Continue to seek opportunities for joint use agreements and partnerships with Severn Township for the Washago outdoor rink (Winter ice, Summer Opuate Note: relationship building is a continuous task and is therefore categorized as a short, medium and long-range recommendation Community Centre Boards: ff and board to make effective use of limited space an munity organizations, associations and businesses to tes A Standards and solutions be proposed for d avoid duplication of programming Operational & Organizational Recommendations Joyland Beach Association, Brechin Legion, Ram Complete the Operational Review with possible efficiencies of Parkland and Recreation restructuring with respect to Infrastructure Department Review overlaps or duplication of programming between Recreation and Library Services, as O Update parkland inventory and identify Parkla strategy as described in the 2012 Master Recribed in eation Plan nto specific capital recreation projects and